Skip to main content

 OperationEndpoint

-List a customer’s walletsGET /customers/{customerId}/wallets
+List a customer’s walletsGET /customers/{id}/wallets

-Get balanceGET /wallets/{walletId}/balance
+Get a wallet balanceGET /wallets/{id}/balance

 • Transactions: move funds out of a wallet via crypto, bank transfer, or cash